K pop supernova

 The Shutdown

-Around 2016 my interest in things K ebbed away.
+Around 2016 my interest in things K began to ebb.
 2NE1 imploded when one of their members had a very minor drugs scandal; the output of f(x), SNSD, and Orange Caramel declined; meanwhile I didn’t hear anything from newer groups that I found interesting.
-Additionally, I learned of innumerable controversies about the industry of a legal, economic, and sexual exploitation, and I was increasingly put off.
-My listening declined from 2016, but the nadir came in 2019 with a trifecta of horrors: the Burning Sun scandal that undid Big Bang; and the suicides of Goo Hara of Kara and Sulli of f(x).
+Additionally, I was increasingly put off by the endless industry controversies contractural and sexual exploitation.
+The nadir came in 2019 with a trifecta of horrors: the Burning Sun scandal that undid Big Bang; and the suicides of Goo Hara of Kara and Sulli of f(x).
+By that point I had already switched off, but that was the full stop to the story.

 The Return

-I was brought back to the K pop fold in early 2022 by JoJo’s Bizarre Adventure.
-You see there’s a piece of Japanese software called Miku Miku Dance, which allows users to choreograph animated dancers to music.
-I regret to say that at an early stage of my JoJomania I would regularly trawl YouTube for mindless JoJo content (when I could have been reading War and Peace!), and I found numerous “MMD” videos of JoJo characters dancing to K pop songs.
-Why do these exist?
-I don’t know, but through watching these videos I was passively exposed to a new generation of K pop groups.
+But I was brought back to K pop by something reasonably tangential: JoJo’s Bizarre Adventure.
+This takes a bit of explaining, so bear with me… So there’s a piece of Japanese software called Miku Miku Dance, which allows users to choreograph animated dancers to music.
+In the early stages of my JoJomania I would regularly trawl YouTube for mindless JoJo content, and I found numerous “MMD” videos of JoJo characters dancing to K pop songs.
+I found these vids hypnotically compelling, if a bit, you know, random… But the relevant concern for this dicussion is that a lot of these videos were choreographed to contemporary Kpop songs, so I ended up being indirectly exposed to a new generation of K pop groups.

 The first songs that rekindled my interest weren’t wholly K pop.
 K/DA was a manufactured group comprised of characters from a big-in-South-Korea video game called League of Legions (m’lud).
-The virtual group was voiced by members of the Korean unit G-Idle along with US and Chinese singers.
+The game’s developer Riot Games decided to make their own girl group, voiced by members of the Korean unit G-Idle, along with US and Chinese singers.

 The history of animated pop groups isn’t replete with artistic triumphs.
 There’s the Archies’ Sugar Sugar; and, um, Do the Bart Man; and I suppose Gorillaz… if we really must.
-(Latterly, there’s also K pop Demon Hunters, upon which K/DA could plausibly have been an influence).
 However K/DA’s first single, 2018’s POP/STARS, was an excellent start: it looked great; and was musically solid too.
-The group (or, should I say, Riot Games) followed up with a second single, More, in 2020, along with (in classic K pop style) a “mini album” called All Out.
-More is a better song than POP/STARs, I think, though I like the 3D animation style of the video a good deal less.
-All Out is a decent listen too.
-I would have stood to hear more from K/DA, but Riot Games have declined to release any material since then, and the project must be considered concluded.
+The group (or, should I say, Riot Games) followed up with a second single, More, in 2020, along with a “mini album” called All Out.
+More is a better song than POP/STARs, though I like the video’s animation style a good deal less.
+All Out is a decent listen too: all killer, no filler.
+I could have stood to hear more from K/DA, but Riot Games haven’t released any material since then, and I think we may assume the project is concluded.

 Blackpink

 Through other MMD vids I discovered K pop superstars Black Pink.
 YG’s successor group to 2NE1, BlackPink were just getting started when I dropped out of K pop.
-A bit like f(x), Black Pink have had a wonderful run of EDM bangers.
+A bit like f(x), Black Pink have had a wonderful run of EDM singles.
 My favourite is Ddu Ddu Du, but there’s a lot of other bangers: How You Like That, Kill This Love, and Pink Venom.
 (And although less rowdy, their co-debut Whistle is also pretty good.)
-BlackPink have managed to cross over in the West, their touring career culminating in headlining Coachella in 2022.
+BlackPink has managed to cross over in the West, their touring career culminating with a headline performance at Coachella in 2022.
 The members’ solo outings are also solid: Jennie has this one and that one; Lisa also had a good one; and highest charting of all is Rosé’s collab with Bruno Mars (a bit slight for my taste, but the kids seem to be into it).
 And Jisoo is there too, functioning as the Zeppo of the group.
-Yes, rude, but I stand by it.
+Yes, it’s a rude thing to say, but I stand by it.

 Aespa - Supernova and Armageddon